 How Does Running Gait Analysis Work?

-The process of running gait analysis can vary depending on the type of analysis.
+The process of running mechanics and gait analysis can vary depending on the type of analysis.
 However, the basic steps involve evaluating your posture, stride, and foot strike.

 In some cases, this can be done with the naked eye, while other methods involve technology such as video analysis or pressure plates.